Skip to content

 // SELECT CURRENT_DATE AS "today"

-ColumnExpression comparison methods now transparently unwrap a ScalarExpression operand — so u.createdAt.lte(currentTimestamp()) emits an inline CURRENT_TIMESTAMP rather than binding the expression as a parameter.
+Comparison methods transparently unwrap a ScalarExpression operand — so u.createdAt.lte(currentTimestamp()) emits an inline CURRENT_TIMESTAMP rather than binding the expression as a parameter.
+The same unwrapping applies to column operands (see Comparing against another column or expression).

 Type casts — .stringValue() / .intValue() / .longValue() / .floatValue() / .booleanValue()